 A Canadian animated television series created by Simon Racioppa and Richard Elliott for Nelvana and Teletoon.
-It can be seen on Qubo in the United States, Disney XD in Mexico, Brazil & Spain, Nickelodeon in Sweden, ABC3 in Australia, Nicktoons in UK & Ireland, and Teletoon in Canada.Once upon a time, there once lived a Mad Scientist who spent his weary days on a secluded island in the middle of the Pacific.
+It can be seen on Qubo and on the Cartoon Network website in the United States, Disney XD in Mexico, Brazil & Spain, Nickelodeon in Sweden and Norway, ABC3 in Australia, Nicktoons in UK & Ireland, and Teletoon in Canada.Once upon a time, there once lived a Mad Scientist who spent his weary days on a secluded island in the middle of the Pacific.
 To occupy his time, he creates biological abominations that stood against all notions of sanity and common sense.
 But sadly, it was only a matter of time until the judicial system caught whiff of the whole situation and arrested him for crimes against nature and "good taste".
 With their master forever gone from their lives, the mutants, with only limited knowledge of the outside world and their customs, are left to construct a civilization of their own.
 Of course, this leads to ensuing hilarity.See the character sheet for more.Not to be confused withSplice.Check out the episode guide.

 Aesop Amnesia: Most Peri and Entrée cartoons involve one of them gaining some form of power or popularity the other does not have, the other one gets jealous and at the end they decide that it is more important to just be friends... again.

 And Knowing Is Half the Battle: Parodied with the "Knowing is Growing" shorts, which deals with incredibly common problems and misconceptions, such as samurai pet care, time travel, and even snorting up antelopes.
 We all know you've done the last one sometime in your life.